-Inclusion can be defined athe practice or policy of providing equal access to opportunities and resources for people who might otherwise be excluded or marginalized, such as those who have physical or mental disabilities and members of other minority groups.
+Inclusion can be defined as the practice or policy of providing equal access to opportunities and resources for people who might otherwise be excluded or marginalized, such as those who have physical or mental disabilities and members of other minority groups.

 As we start being inclusive in all spheres and social practices, it becomes extremely crucial to keep the needs of everyone in mind, while designing clothes.
 Despite this staggering figure of people who have varying degrees of disabilities, mainstream fashion has historically been slow to address the needs of differently-abled people.